El Conde (film): Plot

 Carmen eventually reveals her true identity as a nun to Augusto and tries to exorcise him, but is overwhelmed by his presence and ends up having sexual intercourse with him, allowing him to transform her into a vampire.
-This prompts the arrival of Margaret Thatcher, who is revealed to be Claude's mother; She abandoned him at an orphanage at birth after she was raped and turned by a strigoi, whom she killed in revenge.
+This prompts the arrival of Margaret Thatcher, who is revealed to be Claude's mother; she abandoned him at an orphanage at birth after she was raped and turned by a strigoi, whom she killed in revenge.

 Margaret, incensed by Carmen's claims to Augusto's love, orders her son to kill her.
 Instead, Augusto shows off his wealth to Carmen, whereupon Carmen reveals that she has been feigning her attraction to him, and that her becoming a vampire was part of her mission on behalf of the Catholic Church to infiltrate the Pinochets and gather information on their corrupt dealings.
 As she flees, she is captured and guillotined by Fyodor, who burns her dossier.
 Fyodor, Lucía, and the Pinochet children then attempt to kill Augusto and Margaret to gain their inheritance, but Augusto kills Lucía by driving a stake through her heart and beheads Fyodor with a saw.

 The children are left to salvage what they can of the farm.
-As they leave, a group of nuns arrives to look over the now emptied property.
+As they leave, a group of nuns arrive to look over the now emptied property.
 Augusto and Margaret rejuvenate themselves with vampire hearts and leave to start a new life.
 Augusto, now a boy, chooses to remain in Chile, saying more leftists will emerge.